ShaojunLab/TeaCNV/README.md

 - `Correct_by_length`: when set to `TRUE`, normalizes peak counts to counts per kilobase to account for varying peak lengths; set it to `FALSE` if the input matrix features (bins) are of equal length.

-### Output and Visualization
+### Output files

-The final output of TeaCNV is saved in the 'final.CNVres.rds', which contains the complete analysis results.
+The main TeaCNV results are saved in ‘final.CNVres.rds’, which contains the complete set of analysis outputs.

-If you wish to adjust parameters and rerun the analysis, you can simply reload the intermediate file 'TeaCNV.obj' as the `cnv_obj` object and continue the workflow from that point without repeating earlier steps.
+To adjust parameters and rerun the analysis, you can reload the intermediate object 'TeaCNV.obj' as `cnv_obj` and resume the workflow from that stage, without repeating the upstream preprocessing steps.

-All visualization outputs are stored in the `/Figure/` directory:
+All figure outputs are saved to the `Figures/` directory.
+Key result plots include:

-- 'heatmap_CNratio.pdf' — heatmap showing copy-ratio profiles with subclone annotations.
+- 'heatmap_CNratio.pdf' — heatmap of (denoised) CN ratio signals across bins and cells/clones.

-- 'heatmap_cloneCNV.pdf' — heatmap displaying the inferred integer copy number states for each subclone.
+- 'heatmap_cloneCNV.pdf' — heatmap summarizing inferred integer CNV across clones.

-- 'clonalCN_final_noDots.pdf' — composite figure illustrating genome-wide segmentation and corresponding copy-ratio and CN profiles for each subclone.
+- 'clonalCN_final_noDots.pdf' — final clone-level CNV profiles (segment-based CNV calls) across the genome.

 For TeaCNV-related questions, refer to the README, FAQ, and publication.
 If something is unclear or missing, submit a Documentation Request or Feature Request on GitHub.
 For further assistance, contact us via email: Ying Wang [yingwang0727@outlook.com].